ThinhAlex/Resnet50-Transformer-for-Image-Captioning/README.md

 If `ckpt_path` is not set, training will start from scratch.

 Note:
-- If YAML configs do not match the checkpoint, training would resume with the checkpoint hyperparameters.
+- The YAML configs must match the checkpoint hyperparameters.
 - If you forget the checkpoint hyperparameters, the project also includes `scripts/inspect_ckpt.py` which prints saved hparams from a checkpoint.

 ## Configuration
 All training and inference parameters are stored in `configs/default.yaml`.
 You